 The business administration major seeks to prepare students for successful management and leadership roles.
 The major provides a broad management education coupled with emphases.
-Students must select an emphasis from one of the following: (1) finance, (2) management, and (3) marketing.
+Students must select an emphasis from one of the following: (1) finance, (2) management, (3) marketing, and (4) sport management.
 Each emphasis allows students to take some advanced course work in a special area of interest.
 Students will also take at least six hours of advanced business electives to broaden their understanding of other business disciplines.